Ramteke-Rajat/sql_retails_sales_p1/README.md

 SELECT DISTINCT category FROM retail_sales;

 SELECT * FROM retail_sales
 WHERE
-    sale_date IS NULL OR sale_time IS NULL OR customer_id IS NULL OR gender IS NULL OR age IS NULL OR category IS NULL OR quantity IS NULL OR price_per_unit IS NULL OR cogs IS NULL;
+	transactions_id is NULL
+	OR
+	sale_date IS NULL
+	OR
+	sale_time IS NULL
+	OR
+	customer_id IS NULL
+	OR
+	gender IS NULL
+	OR
+	age IS NULL
+	OR
+	category IS NULL
+	OR
+	quantiy IS NULL
+	OR
+	price_per_unit IS NULL
+	OR
+	cogs IS NULL
+	OR
+	total_sale IS NULL

+--DELETE ROWS WITH NULL VALUES
 DELETE FROM retail_sales
 WHERE
-    sale_date IS NULL OR sale_time IS NULL OR customer_id IS NULL OR gender IS NULL OR age IS NULL OR category IS NULL OR quantity IS NULL OR price_per_unit IS NULL OR cogs IS NULL;
+	transactions_id is NULL
+	OR
+	sale_date IS NULL
+	OR
+	sale_time IS NULL
+	OR
+	customer_id IS NULL
+	OR
+	gender IS NULL
+	OR
+	age IS NULL
+	OR
+	category IS NULL
+	OR
+	quantiy IS NULL
+	OR
+	price_per_unit IS NULL
+	OR
+	cogs IS NULL
+	OR
+	total_sale IS NULL
 ```

 ### 3. Data Analysis & Findings